 Pain

-Pain is arguable one of the worst symptoms of dental nerve damage.
-This can range from a dull ache to a sharp, stabbing pain, and it can be constant or intermittent.
-Constant pain is typically associated with anesthesia dolorosa, whereas intermittent pain is commonly associated with trigeminal neuralgia.
+Constant nerve pain is often associated with anesthesia dolorosa, whereas intermittent pain is often associated with trigeminal neuralgia.
 In some cases, the pain can be so severe and debilitating that the person is unable to sleep, work, or carry on a normal life.
+Additionally, the type of treatment that can help a damaged nerve is limited.

 Muscle Weakness